DRIVING/TOWING - TOWING

 The Clearview mirror bases were all similar in design, but specifically kitted to suit different vehicle models.
 The idea was that the standard mirrors and mounting flanges were removed from the vehicle intact and replaced by the Clearview units.
 The job was reversible, so that the stock mirrors could be refitted at any time.

 We checked out replacement mirrors for a 200 Series LandCruiser and helped the owner fit them.

-Fitting time is said to be 15 minutes each side, but we took twice that, being extra careful when prising off interior door trims and switch panels.
+Fitting time was said to be 15 minutes each side, but we took twice that, being extra careful when prising off interior door trims and switch panels.

 As promised, the kit parts fitted perfectly and the instructions were accurate.
 When fitted they looked like original parts of the vehicle, other than for the fact that vision was much better, with and without a trailer on the back of the vehicle.

-Clearviews may be among the most expensive towing mirrors on the market, but you get what you pay for.
+Clearviews were among the most expensive towing mirrors on the market, but you got what you paid for.

 Our experience continued to be a happy one, but this vehicle was garaged all its life and didn’t suffer any corrosion issues.